 Jim has been honored by the East Northport Community as its honoree for the Taste of Long Island event.
 He is also a recipient of the “F.R.I.E.N.N.D. of the Community Award” by the Northport-East Northport School District Foundation.
 The Suffolk County Council of Boy Scouts presented him with the Silver Beaver Award and the Matinecock District Award of Merit in recognition of his outstanding volunteer service to the scouting community.
 The East Northport Rotary recognized him as Rotarian of the Year and both Jim and his wife Lisa are recipients of Rotary’s Paul Harris Fellowship recognition.

 Jim has been involved in politics through the Huntington Republican Committee, where he is active on the law committee and the executive board.
 He is also treasurer of the Ronald Reagan Republican Club and previously served as campaign treasurer for New York State Assemblyman, Michael A. Montesano (15th A.D.).
-He has been nominated to run for Huntington Town Council by the Republican Party.
+He has been nominated to run for Huntington Town Council by the Republican Party, Conservative Party and Reform Party.
 He will help to take Huntington in a new direction by being a new voice for the people of this great town.